AdamKacprzycki/Warsaw_Univ_of_Tech_Projects/DataMining_R/ReadMe.md

 Enjoy discovering my project!
 I hope you will find it usefull and interesting :)

-*translating scripts to ENG soon
+*ENG comments in notebook soon

 ## Market basket analysis - Associacion Rules